St. John's, Newfoundland and Labrador: Crime

 Police services for the city are provided by the Royal Newfoundland Constabulary, which serves as the primary policing body of the metropolitan area.
-The "B" Division headquarters of the Royal Canadian Mounted Police is located in the Pleasantville neighborhood; but the RCMP primarily operate in rural Newfoundland and Labrador and not St. John's.
+The "B" Division headquarters of the Royal Canadian Mounted Police is located in the Pleasantville neighbourhood; however, the RCMP primarily operate in rural Newfoundland and Labrador and not St. John's.

-St. John's has traditionally been one of the safest cities in Canada to live; however, in recent years crime in the city has steadily increased.
+St. John's has traditionally been one of the safest cities in Canada to live; however, in recent years, crime in the city has steadily increased.
 While national crime decreased by 4% in 2009, the total crime rate in St. John's saw an increase of 4%.
-During this same time violent crime in the city decreased 6%, compared to a 1% decrease nationally.
-In 2010 the total crime severity index for the city was 101.9, an increase of 10% from 2009 and 19.2% above the national average.
+During this same time, violent crime in the city decreased 6%, compared to a 1% decrease nationally.
+In 2010, the total crime severity index for the city was 101.9, an increase of 10% from 2009 and 19.2% above the national average.
 The violent crime severity index was 90.1, an increase of 29% from 2009 and 1.2% above the national average.
 St. John's had the seventh-highest metropolitan crime index and twelfth-highest metropolitan violent crime index in the country in 2010.

 According to Statistics Canada's Juristat reports (1993–2007), the metropolitan area reports an average homicide rate of approximately 1.15 per 100,000 population; an average of two homicides per year.
 An all-time high rate of 2.27 was reported in 1993 (four homicides).
 This figure is far below the national average and ranks amongst the lowest rates for any metropolitan area in Canada.

-Infrastructure
+In 2004, a Hells Angel from Montreal, Patrick "Big Pat" Champoux, arrived in St. Johns.
+Champoux established himself as the most important gangster in St. John's, being involved in a number of assaults and smashing up bars that refused to pay him extortion money.
+Champoux was sentenced to eight years in prison after his conviction in 2009.
+However, despite the conviction of Champoux, the Criminal Intelligence Service reported in the same year: "In Newfoundland and Labrador, despite their lack of a physical presence, the Hells Angels continue to exert their criminal influence in this region through associates and/or local criminals".
+In June 2013, both men wearing "Support 81" T-shirts, Allan Winfield Porter and Bradley John Summers, were arrested in connection with a number of cases of arson, shootings and assaults in St. John's.